Last Updated on July 21, 2022 by Victor Queiroz

 - Value-Added Tax (VAT)

-VAT will have to be paid because you will provide a service in Portugal, therefore, an amount of your payment will have to be deducted to comply with this country’s rules.
+Therefore, an amount of your payment will be deducted to comply with Portugal’s tax rules.

-As for the Annual Income Tax, the amount to be paid can vary according to many variables, but the total annual income is the most important to be considered.
+As for the Annual Income Tax, the amount to be paid can vary according to many variables, but the total annual income is the most critical data to be considered.